Responsible Pet Ownership

 Keeping a pet is a big responsibility.
 Our pets rely on us to keep them safe, healthy and happy.
 Whether your pet is a cat, dog, bird, or other animal, you need to ensure your pet does not cause a nuisance to your neighbours.
 You are responsible for ensuring that:

-• Your pet stays on your property.
+• Your pet stays on your property (not just dogs).
 Wandering pets are a nuisance; they can damage property, be hit by moving vehicles causing severe injuries, create neighbourhood barking and cause fear in the community if they act aggressively.

 • You walk your pet (not just dogs) on a lead when out in public.
 All pets must be on leads, including if you allow your pet to swim in a creek or lake on public land.